How To Make a Request for Quote // Step-By-Step Guide

 Alibaba's “Request for Quote” feature

 Most sourcing websites, such as Alibaba and Global Sources, have a Request for Quote option for members.
-Alibaba’s RFQ tool allows the user to submit an RFQ, which almost always includes a form to fill in the text (using your template from above) and attach the product spec sheet.
-We go over this in more detail in our Alibaba to Amazon guide!
+Alibaba’s RFQ tool allows users to submit an RFQ, which typically includes a form to fill in the text (using the template from above) and attach the product specification sheet.
+We cover this in more detail in our ‘Alibaba to Amazon’ guide.

 Message on Alibaba